cbg-ethz/shorah/README.md

 ## Development/CI with Docker
-The following command will let you interact with the project locally through Docker.
+The following command in the root directory will let you interact with the project locally through Docker.
 ```bash
 docker run --rm -w="/usr/app" -it $(docker build -q .) bash
 ```
+Then run `poetry install --only-root` to install `shorah` inside Docker.

 This is the same setup as used in the CI at [`.github/workflows/test.yaml`](.github/workflows/test.yaml).